dungba88/libra/README.md

 - Boolean literals: `true`, `false`
 - Other literals: `null`, `undefined`, `empty`
 - Variables: alphanumerics, `_`, `.` (to denote nested object) and `[`, `]` (to denote array index), must starts with alphabet characters.
+- Function: functionName(arg1, arg2...)
+It's also possible to configure custom function in predicateContext.

 ## example